Retro-Devils/WickedOS/README.md

 - A "Frontend Switcher ".
 Partly implemented now .
 Press home twice select frontend to launch.
 Currently list all apps to pick from as home app.

-# What do you want to see in WickedOs ?
+# What do you want to see in WickedOS ?

 - Have Ideas?!?!?
 We would love your input on WickedOS.